 I have been researching photovoltaic panels for both a new LEED-certified building, as well as two off-grid homes we’ve designed.
 The findings are compelling:

 If your current electric service provider is Xcel, they will offer a rebate of $4.50 per watt.
 This means that if you install a 4kw system (typical for most residences and small commercial projects), this is an $18,000 rebate paid upfront.
 The cost of a system like this is roughly $30,000, so the rebate alone covers more than half the cost of the system.

 There’s also a federal tax credit of up to $2,000 for residential projects with a higher cap for commercial projects depending on the property.
 While you reap these rewards at the end of the year, they still put money back in your pocket.

 The world of solar energy is changing fast and the technology is exploding onto the scene.
-If you are interested for PV in your new home, contact me through our website www.evstudio.us and we can connect you with people who are right for your project.
+If you are interested in PV in your new home, contact us at email@example.com and we can connect you with people who are right for your project.
 If you are building new, remember that site selection and solar orientation are absolutely critical to the success of any PV system.
 Of course, we would naturally design passive solar elements into the home as well so you can maximize your energy efficiency (because you can’t turn that gas meter backwards!)

 The reasons to go PV are many, but the cash incentives sure don’t hurt either!